 And yes, you will expect to pay more for a rookie card.
 The reason being is that due to this excessive demand, the rookie cards are more valuable than any other later issue (with some occasional exceptions).

 Even in cases where a player's second year card has lower supply than a rookie card, the rookie card still tends to be worth more money.

 Case in point---the 1987 Fleer Michael Jordan card has a lower PSA graded population than his 1986 Fleer rookie card.
 The 1986 Fleer rookie card has been graded 7,000 more times by PSA, yet Jordan's 1986 Fleer rookie card is worth roughly 10x as much!

-This really comes back to the demand part of the story and how collector's want to own that big time rookie card---for highly priced cards like the Jordan rookie--it becomes iconic in the hobby--everyone wants to own a copy--it is the rookie card of all rookie cards--the first time that Michael Jordan (absent his Star issues) is introduced to the collecting world.
+This really comes back to the demand part of the story and how collector's want to own that big time rookie card---for highly priced cards like the Jordan rookie or a Jim Brown rookie card in football--it becomes iconic in the hobby--everyone wants to own a copy--it is the rookie card of all rookie cards--the first time that Michael Jordan (absent his Star issues) is introduced to the collecting world.

 Someone buying cards back in 1986 might have had some sort of hope and expectation that Jordan would go on to become the GOAT, but it was still a gamble and no absolute certainty.
 Now that we know who Jordan is and what he accomplished, it is quite clear what the baseline demand might be for a card of that stature.
 Hence, the legend of his rookie card lives on.

 Hopefully this helps provide some sort of clarity on why a player's rookie card is worth more than any of their other later year issues.
 Of course there are all kinds of crazy inserts and autographs nowadays that don't make this always the perfect comparison, but it should usually be applicable towards any base issue cards.